Overview of Red Hat OpenStack Platform

 Template-based orchestration engine that supports automatic creation of resource stacks.

-This section describes each of the OpenStack components in some detail:
+This section describes each of the OpenStack components:

-OpenStack Dashboard provides a graphical user interface for users and administrators to perform operations such as creating and launching instances, managing networking, and setting access control.
+OpenStack Dashboard service provides a graphical user interface for users and administrators to create and launch instances, manage networking, and set access control.

 The Dashboard service provides the Project, Admin, and Settings default dashboards.
 The modular design enables the dashboard to interface with other products such as billing, monitoring, and additional management tools.